, which determines the place of supply.

 Criteria for transactions to be considered export supplies

-• The supplier and the recipient must be situated in different countries, signifying an international trade relationship.
+- The supplier and the recipient must be in different countries, indicating an international trade relationship.

-• Payment for the supplied goods or services should be received in either convertible foreign exchange or Indian rupees, provided it is permitted by the Reserve Bank of India (RBI).
+- Supplier should receive payment for the supplied goods or services in either convertible foreign exchange or Indian rupees, provided the Reserve Bank of India (RBI) permits it

 Also Read: What Are The GST Rates That Apply To Export Supplies?